lowRISC/sonata-software/exercises/hardware_access_control/README.md

     You could have a go at adding these to the `gpio_access` compartment.
 - The interactions with `ledTaken` global in the `gpio_access` compartment aren't thread safe.
     You could take a look at `cheriot-rtos/examples/06.producer-consumer/` to learn how to use a futex to make it thread safe.
-- There is a technical interest group for Sunburst and a technology access programme run by UKRI that lowRISC is helping to adjudicate.
+- There is a technical interest group run by lowRISC focussing on CHERI technology, and specifically through the [COSMIC project](https://cosmic-project.lowrisc.org/).
-    If you are interested in either of these please reach out to [info@lowrisc.org](mailto:info@lowrisc.org).
+    If you are interested in joining please reach out to [info@lowrisc.org](mailto:info@lowrisc.org).